 During his time as president, Ken helped take the NFA through a massive time of change and into probably the most financially secure period of its history.

 But he did more than that, a whole lot more.
 He helped pioneer the NFA's change into a body talking to and working with other organisations and authorities.
 It sounds easy today, but it was uncharted territory back in the late 1980s and early 90s.

 Using his engineering career logic, he preferred to 'jaw rather than war', and made it work in helping resolve long-standing disputes between rival angling groups and organisations.

 Ken also did a lot of work with British Waterways to ensure anglers were recognised as core customers.
 He called for a national approach to angling, and promoted the need for professional fisheries management.

-A lasting benefit of Ken’s period in office was recognition at the highest level of the need for, and establishment of, structured nation-wide junior coaching as a foundation for the future.
-It was Ken who set up the team of Ken Aske, Frank Lythgoe and Peter Bryan who set in motion what has become the coaching training schemes of today.
+A lasting benefit of Ken’s period in office was recognition at the highest level of the need for, and establishment of, structured nationwide junior coaching as a foundation for the future.
+It was Ken who set up the team of Ken Aske, Frank Lythgoe and Peter Bryan, who set in motion what have become the coaching training schemes of today.

 Ken's path-smoothing negotiation skills and open-minded approach led to coarse angling's voice being heard in ever more important places and, ultimately, in meetings with government ministers.
 This would have been an unthinkable concept only a handful of years earlier.
 He also used his talents to promote English angling on the international stage, like the England team manager Dick Clegg, making friends around the world.